SLanberg/TokenGuard/README.md

 # TokenGuard

 ## Task received at 22 Monday at 18:05.
-Request to extend period of the work for 2 working days till the Tuesday.
+Request to extend period of the work for 2 working days till the Wednesday 11 AM.

 ## Initial installation